-In the Dr. Seeds Professional Hydroponics kit, calcium & magnesium are packaged as a separate product from all the other 14 essential minerals because calcium should not be dissolved with water at the same time as phosphorus and sulphur.
-If calcium, phosphorus and sulphur are all mixed at the same time they bind together, forming unsoluble clumps.
-To avoid the clumping issue, dissolve calcium and magnesium fertilizer with water first, then pour it into a solution containing your other fertilizers.
+In a hydroponic fertilizer system, it is recommended to package calcium and magnesium as a separate product from all the other essential minerals.
+This is because calcium should not be dissolved with water at the same time as phosphorus and sulfur, as they can bind together and form insoluble clumps.
+To avoid this issue, it is best to dissolve calcium and magnesium fertilizer with water separately and then mix it with the other fertilizers.

-The average volume of calcium and magnesium in tap water is 0.15 EC (150 TDS), although this varies significantly from region to region.
-Check your municipalities website to find out how much calcium & magnesium is in your water, or use commercially available testing strips, or use an EC metre to measure your water’s mineral content.
+The average volume of calcium and magnesium in tap water is 0.15 EC (150 TDS), but this can vary significantly from region to region.
+To determine the amount of calcium and magnesium in your water, you can check your municipality’s website, use commercially available testing strips, or use an EC meter to measure the water’s mineral content.

-There are two Dr. Seeds kits available, one for R/O water*, and one for tap water.
-The kit for R/O water* contains a full supplement of calcium and magnesium.
-The kit for tap water contains half the calcium and magnesium as the kit for R/O water* because average tap water contains native calcium and magnesium already and doesn’t need as much extra added by fertilizer.
+In hydroponic fertilizer systems, there may be different kits available for different types of water.
+For instance, there could be one kit for R/O water, which contains a full supplement of calcium and magnesium, and another kit for tap water, which contains half the calcium and magnesium as the R/O water kit because tap water already contains native calcium and magnesium and doesn’t need as much extra added by fertilizer.

 *R/O water is water that has had all its mineral content removed.
 It is sometimes called inert water.

 Fertilizers designed for hydroponics require a precise application of fertilizers.
 The volume of minerals in a feeding solution must be carefully measured and then regularly monitored throughout the grow cycle to maintain ranges that are safe for plants.